costajob/app-servers/README.md

 ### GO
 [GO](https://golang.org/) language version 1.5.2 is installed by source.
 GO is the answer by Google to the need for a modern GC language to scale both in terms of multi-core devices and large distributed teams.
-GO focus on simplicity, intentionally removing features considered redundant (i.e. inheritance, exception handling, generics).
-It also remove verbosity by using type inference, duck typing and a dry synthax.
-At the same time GO tooks a straight approach to parallelism, coming with build in CSP and goroutines.
+GO focuses on simplicity, by intentionally missing features considered redundant (i.e. inheritance, exception handling, generics).
+It also addresses verbosity by using type inference, duck typing and a dry syntax.
+At the same time GO took a straight approach to parallelism, coming with build in CSP and green threads (GO routines).
 I am still exploring GO, but as far as i've gone i like what i see.

 ### Java